Yoga >> Health Issues and Yoga >> Yoga for Menstrual Cramps

 Poses like Sirshasana, Viparita Karani and Sarvangasana are not recommended during the menstrual period.
 This is for both philosophic as well as physiologic reasons.

-However, the most important thing to do to minimize menstrual problems is to take good care of yourself, to honor your body, all month long.
 If you know, for instance, that coffee or Coke brings on premenstrual headaches, find a non-caffeinated substitute.
 Those tasty ic cream sodas offer a little more sinful treat without doing much harm.
 In general, if you avoid greasy foods and sugary desserts, if you cut down on alcohol and caffeinated beverages, and substitute home-cooked meals for processed foods, you could alleviate much of your physical and emotional discomfort.

 Suggestions for Women :